NREL/HPC/docs/Documentation/Applications/vasp.md

 ??? example "Sample job script: Kestrel - Shared (partial) node"

-    As described in detail in the [Shared partition documentation](../Systems/Kestrel/running.md#shared-node-partition), when you run on part of a node, you will be charged for the greater of either the fraction of cores (104 total) or of memory (248 GB total) requested.
+    As described in detail in the [Shared partition documentation](../Systems/Kestrel/running.md#shared-node-partition), when you run on part of a node, you will be charged for the greater of either the fraction of cores (104 total) or of memory (about 240G total) requested.
 The script below shows how to request 1/4 of a node, but you can freely set `--tasks` and `--mem-per-cpu` as you see fit.

     ```
     #!/bin/bash